Timmotal/codemaster/README.md

 # codemaster
-main file can be acfcess by home.html
+main file can be access by home.html